Enterprise-CMCS/managed-care-review/docs/Configuration.md

 Read by `app-web`

 This is the client ID for Launch Darkly in our frontend.
 This key is designed to have limited access since it's exposed in our client side code.
 There is one per environment of local/dev/val/prod.

+## Email configuration

+Important email configuration is stored in AWS Parameter Store.
+Reference for the expected values can be found in [Confluence](https://qmacbis.atlassian.net/wiki/spaces/OY2/pages/3164864517/Emails)

+We plan to move this to the DB down the road.
+Until then, know that if these values are not set properly, unexpected errors may occur in deployed applications.
+We guard against this with the [Parameter Store module](/services/app-api/src/parameterStore/awsParameterStore.ts) and in config checks in [apollo_gql](../services/app-api/src/handlers/apollo_gql.ts).

+### Guidelines for usage of Parameter Store for emails

+1. Parameter stores across environments will have the same names.
+2. Clearly define the purpose of each variable in this file, as well as if it is configured differently by environment or we expect the same values for all environments.
+3. Valid values in parameter store are strings and string lists.
+We prefer string lists to allow additional addresses to be added if needed.

+### Expected email config and their intended usage across the application

+#### `/configuration/email/sourceAddress`

+*[same in all env]* This is the application-wide email sender.

+#### `/configuration/email/devTeamHelpAddress`

+*[same in prod/val]* This is the help address displayed in state emails for contacting the MC-Review dev team.

+#### `/configuration/email/rateHelpAddress`

+*[same in prod/val* This the help address displayed in state emails for contacting the rate policy team.

+#### `/configuration/email/reviewHelpAddress`

+*[same in prod/val]* This the help address displayed in state emails for contacting the analyst review team.

+#### `/configuration/email/dmcp`

+*[environment specific]* This contains the DMCP primary inbox.
+The DMCP team is focused on policy issues related to managed care.
+They review all submissions, excluding CHIP and state of PR.

+#### `/configuration/email/oact`

+*[environment specific]* This contains the OACT primary inbox.
+The OACT team is focused on actuarial overview of rates.
+They review submissions that have rates associated, excluding CHIP and state of PR.

+#### `/configuration/email/dmco`

+*[environment specific]* This contains the DMCO primary inbox.
+The DMCO team is focused on managed care contracts and they review all submissions.

+#### `/configuration/email/reviewTeamAddresses`

+*[environment specific]* List of emails for teams/individuals that want to follow all incoming submissions.
+In prod, this is the DMCP shared rate inbox, the DMCO inbox, and two addresses associated with MC-Review dev team.

+#### `/configuration/**[state abbreviation]**/stateanalysts/email`

+*[environment specific]* This contains email addresses for analysts specific to a state.
+Use lower-cased state abbreviations as defined in `StateCodeType`.